William Henry Duncan: Legacy in the city

 Duncan lived a modest life and died while on holiday in Scotland, aged 57.

 Duncan is buried in Westpark, Elgin.

 A blue plaque on Seel Street is still in place honouring his contribution to the city and a pub in Liverpool called Doctor Duncan's is named in his honour.

 One of the buildings of the Faculty of Medicine at the University of Liverpool is named after William Henry Duncan, The William Henry Duncan Building, whose entrance is off West Derby Street.
 The building houses the Institute of Ageing and Chronic Disease, research groups from the Institute of Translational Medicine and the Liverpool Biobank.
 Part funded by the EDRF the building also houses the Liverpool BioInnovation Hub.

+A pub, Dr Duncan's, and lecture are named for him.